How to stop drinking alcohol every night

 How to stop drinking alcohol every night if you are addicted or dependent

 If you think that you are dependent or addicted to alcohol, and want to find out how to stop drinking alcohol every night, it is highly recommended that you seek professional advice and treatment.
+You can contact Priory for a free addiction assessment to find out more about your drinking habits and what treatment options are available for you.

 Quitting drinking on your own can be incredibly dangerous when you are physically dependent on alcohol.
 During the withdrawal process, there are a wide number of symptoms a person can experience.
 For some, that can include delirium tremens (DTs), which is an extremely severe form of alcohol withdrawal that causes seizures and can occasionally be fatal.
 Because there are such extreme symptoms, it is so important that people withdraw from alcohol within a medically assisted detoxification programme, so that they are surrounded by professionals who can provide them with the correct level of care and support.